 We offer one of the only open-water swims before the conference championships on the WCCTC circuit, and we’ve got the flattest, fastest bike course around.
 We feature collegiate athletes from Arizona and the California coast, as well as local racers from San Diego, recently ranked by Active.com as the #1 city in the country for the sport of triathlon.

 This year Tritonman is a 2-day event!
 You can sign up for one or both races, but make sure to do it early!

-With USAT Collegiate Nationals making a push to add draft-legal events, we want to give our competitors a chance to try that format before April.
-After successfully hosting the first collegiate-run draft legal race in history, Tritonman will once again offer this exciting race format the day before the main event.
+With USAT Collegiate Nationals making a push to add draft-legal events, we want to give our competitors a chance to try that format before our National Championships in April.
+After successfully hosting the first collegiate-run draft legal race in history two years ago, Tritonman will again offer this exciting race format the day before the main event.
 Collegiate and open triathletes are invited to come and experience the excitement of ITU-styled racing, where finishes come down to a sprint, and mere seconds separate first place from tenth.
 But spots are limited, so sign up early if you want in on draft-legal racing.

 If you’re interested in trying out draft-legal racing, read up on it in our race FAQ.

 Unless you’re a frequent Tritonman racer, you probably don’t remember our old transition area.
 But we do.
 And we are still excited that you won’t be sliding through the mud like you did three years ago.
 The course will offer you your best chance of the year to try and average 24+ mph on the fast and flat Fiesta Island and the race will start, finish, and transition over in a nearby park.
 On grass.
 Not in mud.
 We’re still amazed.
 Our run course will be the same as last year’s, which was much more spectator- (and competitor-!) friendly than years past.
 (See our course map for more details.)